 Jered came to NWTA when we signed the groundbreaking Rocky Point Trails agreement.
-He has spent countless hours laying the groundwork for an amazing trail system for all of our members to enjoy and is our current Volunteer Director as of 2021.
+He has spent countless hours laying the groundwork for an amazing trail system for all of our members to enjoy and is our current Volunteer Director.

-How and when did you first get involved with NWTA (joined NWTA and became a board member)?
+How and when did you first get involved with NWTA (became a member)?

 What do you love about mountain biking?